-The Big Cat Sanctuary Alliance works to eliminate private ownership and the commercial exploitation of wild cats in the United States.
+The Big Cat Sanctuary Alliance works to eliminate the private ownership and commercial exploitation of wild cats in the United States.

 -

-Foster collaboration, relationships, and communication within the big cat sanctuary community.
+- Foster collaboration, relationships, and communication within the big cat sanctuary community.

 Our Vision